SodiumZH/NFF-Services/wiki/NaUtils.md

 Cancellable.
 If cancelled, the damage will be skipped.

-**Note:** This event will *NOT* be posted if it's falling out of world to prevent possible infinite falling.
+**Note:** This event will *NOT* be posted if it's falling out of world to prevent unexpected infinite falling.
 Instead a `NonLivingEntityOutOfWorldEvent` will be posted.

 **Note:** `ItemEntity` will *NOT* post this but `ItemEntityHurtEvent`.